 A subarachnoid hemorrhage can lead to several other serious problems:

 If people have a sudden, severe headache that peaks within seconds or that is accompanied by any symptoms suggesting a stroke, they should go immediately to the hospital.
 Computed tomography (CT) is done to check for bleeding.
 A spinal tap (lumbar puncture) is done if CT is inconclusive or unavailable.
 It can detect any blood in the cerebrospinal fluid.
 A spinal tap is not done if doctors suspect that pressure within the skull is increased.
-Cerebral angiography (see Brain Dysfunction: Aphasia) is done as soon as possible to confirm the diagnosis and to identify the site of the aneurysm or arteriovenous malformation causing the bleeding.
+Cerebral angiography (see see Diagnosis) is done as soon as possible to confirm the diagnosis and to identify the site of the aneurysm or arteriovenous malformation causing the bleeding.
 Magnetic resonance angiography or CT angiography may be used instead.

 About 35% of people die when they have a subarachnoid hemorrhage due to an aneurysm because it results in extensive brain damage.
 Another 15% die within a few weeks because of bleeding from a second rupture.
 People who survive for 6 months but who do not have surgery for the aneurysm have a 3% chance of another rupture each year.
 The outlook is better when the cause is an arteriovenous malformation.
 Occasionally, the hemorrhage is caused by a small defect that is not detected by cerebral angiography because the defect has already sealed itself off.
 In such cases, the outlook is very good.